hashicorp/terraform-provider-tfe/website/docs/ephemeral-resources/organization_token.html.markdown

 The following arguments are required:

-* `organization` - (Required) Name of the organization.
+* `organization` - (Optional) Name of the organization.
 If omitted, organization must be defined in the provider config.

 The following arguments are optional: